20 Things to Do at the Grand Canyon South Rim

 But don't overlook the South Rim's sunsets, which are no less spectacular.
 While you’d be hard-pressed to find a bad place to take sunset pictures, these are a few of our favorites:

-On Hermit Road, check out Hopi Point, Mohave Point, Pima Point and Monument Creek for awesome sunset views.
-And on Desert View Drive at the other side of the park , Moran Point, Desert View Watchtower, and Grandview Point offer even more stunning sunset vistas.
+On Hermit Road, check out Hopi Point, Mohave Point, Pima Point, and Monument Creek for awesome sunset views.
+And on Desert View Drive on the other side of the park, Moran Point, Desert View Watchtower, and Grandview Point offer even more stunning sunset vistas.